-5 Model evaluation
+Part III Model evaluation

 Since PRELIM attempts to balance ease of use and simplicity that informs policy analysis with the rigor required to produce reliable estimates, it is imperative that the methods, data, and results be evaluated against more detailed refinery models.
 This section presents the methods employed to evaluate the model.
 In particular, the section describes the approach used to assess the proximity of PRELIM estimates to a more complex proprietary refinery model and present a comparison of PRELIM against the other model estimates for overall refinery CO2 emissions; product yields, process energy requirements; and hydrogen requirements.
-Also, a comparison is made between PRELIM estimates using the assay transformation methods described in section 4.3 compared to the assay data from a more comprehensive proprietary database.
-Finally, a comparison between the previous version of PRELIM (published in 2012) and the current version is made.
-The implications of differences found are discussed throughout.
+Also, a comparison is made between PRELIM estimates using the assay transformation methods described in section 5.5 compared to the assay data from a more comprehensive proprietary database.
+Finally, a comparative analysis of the implications of enhancements made in the current version or PRELIM is made versus initial version of the model (2012) and within the model itself.
+Foundings are discussed throughout.

-5.1 Methods for model evaluation
+7 Methods for model evaluation